Master of Divinity (M.Div.)

 Ministerial formation is a basic goal of the entire curriculum.
 The ability to engage in personal theological reﬂection and the cultivation of ministerial skills through practice and regular supervision are integral components of a comprehensive preparation for ministry.
 Practicum placements are numerous and can be done during the academic year in Boston, or over the summer throughout the country.
 Students are encouraged to take Clinical Pastoral Education (CPE) as their practicum experience, but it is not required.

 Outside of the practicum, there is also a great need for various types of ministers at Boston College and the greater Boston area.
 Many students are involved in one or more of these ministries throughout their time in the M.Div. program, and these programs can greatly assist in a student's ministerial formation.

-- 12 credit hours (4 courses) in previous philosophy coursework.
-(Candidates that do not meet this criteria should contact the associate dean of admissions.)
+- 12 credit hours (4 courses) in previous philosophy coursework (Candidates that do not meet this criteria should contact the assistant director of admissions.)

 - One-third of undergraduate studies in liberal arts coursework